mozilla/cargo-vet/book/src/algorithm.md

 dependencies of this package must satisfy for the edge to be considered "valid" (see the next section for details).

-There is an implicit Root Version which represents an empty package.
-As of this writing the Root Version is simply 0.0.0, but this isn't really correct and nodes should be more like `Option<Version>`.
+There is an implicit Root Version which represents an empty package, meaning that throughout much of the audit graph, versions are represented as `Option<Version>`.

 When trying to validate whether a particular version of a package is audited, we also add a Target Version to the graph (if it doesn't exist already).